nearform/mira/docs/config/README.md

 Domain management components (Certificate, Route53 and so on) are deployed on the `Domain` account.
 It uses `Z1234567890` as the Hosted Zone ID.

+NB Example domain usage to follow in upcoming releases.